Fogh/AFMobilePayRequestHandler/README.md

 This class makes use of MobilePays URL schemes.

 ## NB!
 The URL schemes used in this class seems to have been changed/removed in version 1.2.0 of MobilePay, which makes this class broken!
+I have talked to Danske Bank and they said that they are planning on implementing the URL schemes in a later version.

 ## Methods